-Playas de Calblanque refers to a series of golden beaches within Parque Regional de Calblanque, a nature reserve which got its protected status in 1987.
-Think miles of powdery soft sand and crystal clear turquoise water.
+Playas de Calblanque refers to a series of golden beaches within Parque Regional de Calblanque, a nature reserve that got its protected status in 1987.
+Think miles of powdery soft sand and crystal-clear turquoise water.
 So it might come as no surprise that this is my favorite beach in all of Murcia and the most picturesque beach I’ve visited in Spain so far.

-In my mind, Ciudad Encantada de Bolnuevo or the Enchanted City of Bolnuevo is one of the most unique places not only in the Region of Murcia but in the country.
-These unique sandstone formations har been eroded by water and wind for thousands of years and is today a spectacular sight and a great photo op for your holiday snaps.
-Be sure to check out my full article on Ciudad Encantada de Bolnuevo by clicking the link below.
+In my mind, Ciudad Encantada de Bolnuevo, or the Enchanted City of Bolnuevo, is one of the most unique places not only in the Region of Murcia but in the country.
+These incredible sandstone formations have been eroded by water and wind for thousands of years and are today a spectacular sight and a great backdrop for your holiday photos.

-Cabo de Palos also marks the beginning of La Manga, a 21 kilometer long, 300-meter wide spit that separates the Mediterranean Sea from the Mar Menor.
-This is the most touristy part of Murcia however with over 44 kilometers of beaches to choose from, it might be worth a visit.
+Cabo de Palos also marks the beginning of La Manga, a 21-kilometer-long, 300-meter-wide spit that separates the Mediterranean Sea from the Mar Menor.

-Today the landscape around the mines glows with a multitude of colors, due to the sulfurs of the extracted minerals and the waste left behind after extraction process.
+Today the landscape around the mines glows with a multitude of colors, due to the sulfurs of the extracted minerals and the waste that was left behind.
 And it’s these colors set against the old ruins which make this place so cool, especially if you’re an avid photographer like me.
 If you don’t want to visit the mines on your own there are several guided tours you can join.
 Keep your eye on sites like Murcia Today and Visit Mazarrón for upcoming tours.